-If the student is not employed in the industry, work placement is expected in a school or early years setting of the student's choice.
+If the student is not employed in the industry, work placement is expected in a school or early years setting of the student's choice for two days a week.
+Workplace experience is a requirement for awarding the Graduate Competencies.